ben-etc/rpi-dailycal/readme.md

 ## About --image

 The `--image` argument will automatically look for the name of that image in the images/ directory.
-Because the program can run with either .jpg or .png images, you will need to make sure you include the extension. `python3 dailycal.py --image hello.png` looks for the image __image/hello.png__.
+Because the program can run with either .jpg or .png images, you will need to make sure you include the extension. `python3 dailycal.py --image hello.png` looks for the image __images/hello.png__.

 Although the image can be in .jpg format, this is discouraged, as the image converter does some unexpected things with .jpg compression artifacts.
+Images work best at 640x384, but large images will be resized, and small images will be pasted onto a border.
+640x384 images are therefore recommended, but any size image should work.

 Supplying the argument `--image clear` will cause the display to clear to white.